gravitational/teleport/docs/4.3/openssh_teleport.md

 ### OpenSSH Rate Limiting

 When using a Teleport proxy in "recording mode", be aware of OpenSSH built-in rate limiting.
-On large number of proxy connections you may encounter errors
+On large numbers of proxy connections you may encounter errors
 like:

 ``` bash
 channel 0: open failed: connect failed: ssh: handshake failed: EOF
 ```

-See `MaxStartups` setting in `man sshd_config` .
-This setting means that by default OpenSSH only allows 10 unauthenticated connections at a time and starts dropping connections 30% of the time when the number of connections goes over 10 and when it hits 100 authentication connections, all new connections are dropped.
+See `MaxStartups` setting in `man sshd_config`.
+This setting means that by default OpenSSH only allows 10 unauthenticated connections at a time and starts dropping connections 30% of the time when the number of connections goes over 10.
+When it hits 100 authentication connections, all new connections are dropped.

-To increase the concurrency level, increase the value to something like MaxStartups 50:30:100.
+To increase the concurrency level, increase the value to something like `MaxStartups 50:30:100`.
 This allows 50 concurrent connections and a max of 100.

 Teleport is a standards-compliant SSH proxy and it can work in environments with existing SSH implementations, such as OpenSSH.
 This section will cover: